imtayadeway/ted/README.md

 2. a clean, simple and intuitive interface that hides the details of having to specify every goddamn cell you want to manipulate
 3. a straightforward license

-in many other spreadsheet writers. the initial aim is to be able to create a complete spreadsheet from a dataset that conforms to a certain structure (typically an array of hashes) in a few steps, in a way that I would want to create a spreadsheet 99% of the time. ideally it should look something like this:
+in many other spreadsheet generators. the initial aim is to be able to create a complete spreadsheet from a dataset that conforms to a certain structure (typically an array of hashes) in a few steps, in a way that I would want to create a spreadsheet 99% of the time. ideally it should look something like this:

 ```ruby
 book = Ted::Book.build(filename: 'sample')